Solo Travel in Europe: Quiet Cities That Are Easy to Enjoy Alone

 Inside the walls, the pace is just as relaxed.
 Piazzas here aren’t dominated by tourist queues; they’re for locals sipping espresso or chatting in the shade.
 Piazza dell’Anfiteatro, built on the remains of a Roman amphitheater, is the most photogenic, but smaller squares like Piazza San Michele are often quieter and just as atmospheric.

 For a solo trip, location matters.
 Staying inside the city walls puts you within easy walking distance of everything, from the morning market stalls to late-night gelato.
 Many guesthouses are in restored townhouses with just a few rooms, giving you both privacy and a bit of home comfort.
 If you’d like even calmer evenings, look for small B&Bs near Porta San Gervasio or Porta Santa Maria - still central, but away from the busiest piazzas.
+It’s the same idea around Florence - staying just outside the city usually works better than staying in the middle.

 When it comes to cafés, Caffè di Simo has an old-world charm with high ceilings and wood paneling, while Pasticceria Taddeucci is a good stop for Buccellato, a sweet bread with raisins and aniseed that’s a local specialty.
 If you’d rather spend your afternoons outdoors, pick up picnic supplies from the market on Via Santa Lucia and head to the shaded lawns along the ramparts.

 Day trips are tempting here, but they don’t have to be ambitious.
 The seaside town of Viareggio is just 30 minutes by train if you fancy a coastal stroll, while Barga, a small hill town with Scottish-Italian roots, offers sweeping views and quiet cobbled lanes.
 Both are easy, low-pressure outings for a solo traveler.
+And if you always avoid renting a car when travelling, these countryside stays you can reach without one show how manageable that can be.

 Lucca is a town where you can easily spend a whole afternoon cycling the walls, get lost in the maze of narrow streets, or linger over lunch without checking the time.
 For introverts, it’s the kind of destination where every pause feels like part of the plan.